FDC Withdraws Proposed Rule to Cut Prison Visitation Hours

 “Once November comes all of this will be out of play anyway because we’ll have a new governor and we can hold it over their head,” said Love.

-The Poor People’s Campaign says it’s currently working on Legislative initiatives to increase prison visitation hours.
+The Campaign for Prison Reform says it’s currently working on Legislative initiatives to increase prison visitation hours.

 The group hopes to announce their ideas next month.